spring-attic/gs-consuming-rest-angularjs/README.ftl.md

 The `main()` method defers to the [`SpringApplication`][] helper class, providing `Application.class` as an argument to its `run()` method.
 This tells Spring to read the annotation metadata from `Application` and to manage it as a component in the [Spring application context][u-application-context].

 The `@ComponentScan` annotation tells Spring to search recursively through the `hello` package and its children for classes marked directly or indirectly with Spring's [`@Component`][] annotation.
-This directive ensures that Spring finds and registers the `GreetingController`, because it is marked with `@Controller`, which in turn is a kind of `@Component` annotation.
+This directive ensures that Spring finds and registers the `GreetingController`, because it is marked with [`@RestController`][], which in turn is a kind of `@Component` annotation.

 The [`@EnableAutoConfiguration`][] annotation switches on reasonable default behaviors based on the content of your classpath.
 For example, because the application depends on the embeddable version of Tomcat (tomcat-embed-core.jar), a Tomcat server is set up and configured with reasonable defaults on your behalf.
 And because the application also depends on Spring MVC (spring-webmvc.jar), a Spring MVC [`DispatcherServlet`][] is configured and registered for you — no `web.xml` necessary!
 Auto-configuration is a powerful, flexible mechanism.
 See the [API documentation][`@EnableAutoConfiguration`] for further details.

+The static content of the application, `index.html` and `hello.js` will be served by the embedded Tomcat server because it is in a directory named "static" relative to the root of the classpath.

 <@build_an_executable_jar_subhead/>